tinymce/tinymce-docs/mobile.md

 > Note: Please note that TinyMCE mobile will not work on non-mobile environments.

-## How to TinyMCE mobile setup

-Please visit our [mobile page](https://www.tinymce.com/mobile) to download the Self-hosted package.
-If you're using TinyMCE Cloud, mobile is available in the `dev` branch.

 ## How to set up mobile

 In the snippet below, we use TinyMCE Cloud to instantiate the editor.
 If you're using the Self-hosted package, replace `cloud.tinymce.com/dev/` with your path to `tinymce.min.js`.